carlosvelosos/cifra-manager/docs/playlist-artists-song-fetching.md

 - **Error Handling**: Alert message if fetching fails
 - **View Counts**: Displayed on hover for each song

+### Song Variations and Expandable Interface

+Each song in the fetched results now includes all available variations (letra, instruments, etc.) that can be expanded for detailed access:

+#### Main Song Display

+- **Primary Version**: Shows the main song name with a clean URL
+- **View Count**: Displays hit count when available
+- **Direct Access**: Clicking opens the main song page

+#### Expandable Variations

+When multiple versions exist, users can expand each song to see:

+- **Letra (Lyrics)**: Text-only versions marked with a file icon
+- **Instrument Variations**:
+  - Violão (Guitar icon)
+  - Guitarra (Guitar icon)
+  - Teclado/Piano (Piano icon)
+  - Cavaco, Baixo, Bateria, Gaita, etc. (Music icons)
+- **Other Formats**: Guitar Pro, Partituras, etc.

+#### Visual Organization

+- **Color Coding**: Different variation types have distinct colors
+  - Green: Main versions
+  - Blue: Letra (lyrics) versions
+  - Yellow: Instrument variations
+  - Purple: Other formats
+- **Icons**: Each variation type has an appropriate icon for quick identification
+- **Hierarchical Structure**: Variations are indented under the main song
+- **View Counts**: Individual hit counts for each variation when available

+#### User Experience

+- **Clean Overview**: Main list shows only unique songs without clutter
+- **On-Demand Details**: Users can expand any song to see all available versions
+- **Quick Access**: Each variation links directly to its specific CifraClub page
+- **Responsive Design**: Smooth transitions and hover effects for better interaction

 ## Technical Implementation

 ### State Management